 Which anime-focused streaming platform is better to subscribe to?
 Funimation vs. Crunchyroll, see the positive and negative points of each.

-Not long ago, literally the only effective way to consume anime here in Brazil was through piracy.
-But over time, this has changed, with more investment in open TV.
-In 2012, Crunchyroll arrived in Brazil, the only good option for those who wanted to watch anime officially.
+Not long ago, the most reliable way to watch anime in Brazil was through piracy.
+Over time, that has changed, with more investment in open TV and, in 2012, the arrival of Crunchyroll in Brazil, which quickly became the only official option worth using.

 Funimation vs. Crunchyroll

-This article aims to highlight the differences, and thus, the negative and positive points about Funimation and Crunchyroll, to help choose which one to subscribe to.
+This article aims to highlight the differences, and the negative and positive points, about Funimation and Crunchyroll, to help you decide which one to subscribe to.

 Catalog

-There are several factors that make someone choose one streaming service over another, and without a doubt, the main one is related to the catalog.
-Crunchyroll has been in Brazil for much longer, since 2012, and has over 1,000 anime in its catalog.
-On the other hand, Funimation has around 700, which is a good number considering it arrived in the country in 2020.
+Several factors push someone toward one streaming service over another, and the catalog is usually the biggest one.
+Crunchyroll has been in Brazil for much longer, since 2012, and carries over 1,000 anime in its library.
+Funimation, by contrast, sits around 700, a respectable number considering it only arrived in the country in 2020.

-Both have anime of all genres and eras, meaning both new and classic anime.
-But the big advantage goes to Crunchyroll for containing a good portion of the “essential” anime, which are those anime that everyone has heard of at some point in their life, or that when asking for a recommendation, without a doubt, one of them will be referenced.
-The giant shounen, Naruto, One Piece, Dragon Ball, etc. But this is not exclusive to them; Funimation is also investing and has 2 big hits of the moment, Kimetsu no Yaiba and Shingeki no Kyoujin.
+Both services cover all genres and eras, so you will find new releases and classic titles on either one.
+Crunchyroll has the edge thanks to a deeper share of the "essential" anime, the kind everyone has heard of at some point or that always comes up in recommendations.
+The giant shounen like Naruto, One Piece, Dragon Ball and the rest of the household names.
+That said, it is not exclusive to them; Funimation is also investing and currently holds two of the biggest hits of the moment in Kimetsu no Yaiba (Demon Slayer) and Shingeki no Kyoujin (Attack on Titan).

-Regarding the Catalog, both are somewhat equal, with rare exceptions of some exclusive anime to one platform or another… So, it really depends on individual preferences.
+On the catalog question, the two are fairly close, with rare exceptions that are exclusive to one platform or the other.
+So, the choice really comes down to individual preferences.

 Simulcast